GIS-S-mart/Benchmark-9-IMIC/Dynalog/Readme.md

 | Palletizing Robot                | Creates mixed pallets from bins coming from one or more conveyors fed by the OUT Stations                    |
 | AGV                              | Autonomous mobile robot responsible for transporting bins within the warehouse                               |

+# Modeling
+Each edge of the graph represents a route that an AGV can take to move through the warehouse.
+An edge can be:
+-    directed (traveled in only one direction), if it is on the warehouse floor;
+-   undirected (traveled in both directions), if it is in the TUBES (storage levels)

+And each node in the graph represents either a route intersection or a point of interest where an AGV can perform an ACTION.
+An ACTION can be:
+-    Picking up a package: either from an IN Base or from a location in a tube
+-    Dropping off a package: either at an OUT Base or at a location in a tube
+-    Attaching to an elevator (Xcalator)
+-    Detach from an elevator (Xcalator)
+-    Board an elevator (Xcalator) to go up to a tube level in the warehouse
+-    Board an elevator (Xcalator) to go down to the ground floor
+-    Move between two nodes in the graph
+-    Change direction: along a curved path
+-    Wait at a graph node

+We distinguish between the warehouse ground level and the storage floor levels; in fact, each floor has only one path per aisle (TUBE), which simplifies the planning stage.

+Here is a diagram of the different levels and components for a simple warehouse with:
+-    three aisles and three parallel routes per aisle beneath the storage area;
+-    one depalletizing robot (picking station) with 4 Base INs;
+-    two palletizing robots (deposit stations) with two Base OUTs each;
+-    ten bays per aisle, each with five slots (5 on the right and 5 on the left), with two depths for each slot.